panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 }[, thisArg]);
 ```

-The callback function is invoked with 3 arguments: the current item, index, and the original array.
+The callback function is invoked upen each iteam in the original array with 3 arguments: the current item, index, and the original array.
 The array returned by the callback is then flattened by 1 level deep, and the resulting items are added to the mapped array.

 Also, the method accepts a second, optional argument, indicating the `this` value inside of the callback.